wanghaisheng/responsive-landing-page-starter/content/blog/en/a-sneak-peek-at-the-vonage-api-projects-at-dotslash-5-0.md

 ### What Is The Biggest Problem?

-For voice calling features like Discord, we needed an API so that we do not have to reinvent the wheel and implement Webrtc from scratch.
+For voice calling features like Discord, we needed an API so that we do not have to reinvent the wheel and implement WebRTC from scratch.
 Luckily, we found a perfect API, that is, Vonage, which is one of the sponsors of the hackathon.
 The mentors from Vonage helped us to implement this audio calling feature smoothly.

 ### What Did You Learn?